Who can carry out Mediation Information and Assessment meetings (MIAMs) in accordance with the Family Procedure Rues and sign court forms?

 I have FMCA status for child-only mediations.
 How do I convert my status to become a full all-issues FMCA?

-We are looking into this and will offer further guidance shortly.
 If this applies to you, please e-mail the FMSB at firstname.lastname@example.org.

 When do I need to apply for re-accreditation?